Website Manager

 • A dead ball is called: Due to injury (at the umpire’s discretion), a foul ball not caught, or a hit batter

 • Coaches may make one mound visit per pitcher/inning.
 A second visit to that pitcher that inning will result in a pitching change.
-Up to two non-pitching change visits are allowed per game (except in the event of injury).
+A total of three non-pitching change visits per game are allowed.

-• No warmups are allowed on the infield prior to the game.
+• No warmups on the infield prior to the game.
 Use the outfield, foul territory, or batting cages

 Batting

-• The strike zone will be approximately from the kneecaps to just below the shoulders and just off the plate.
+• The strike zone will be from the knees to the arm pits and over the plate.

-• A batter will be awarded first base if they are hit by a pitch, while attempting to avoid it, subject to the following:
+• A batter will be awarded first base if they are hit by a pitch and meet all the following criteria:

-1. The batter was not positioned in the strike zone (and the pitch was called a strike),
+2. The batter was not positioned in the strike zone (and the pitch was a strike),

-2. The batter did not swing at the pitch in an attempt to make contact, and
+3. The batter did not swing at the pitch in an effort to make contact, and

-3. The ball did not make contact with the bat first (batter's hands are not considered part of the bat)
+4. The ball did not make contact with the bat before making contact with the batter

-• Catcher Interference may result in a dead ball with first base awarded to the batter in lieu of the play's result
+• Catcher Interference may result in a dead ball with first base awarded to the batter in lieu of the result of the play (at the batting coach’s discretion)

 • A team gets one warning per game if a bat is thrown.
-Subsequent occurrences may be an out.
+Subsequent occurrences will be an out.

 Pitching

-• There will be no more than 5 warm-up pitches thrown between innings (hustle in; hustle out)
+• There will be a maximum of 5 warm-up pitches thrown between innings (hustle in; hustle out)

-- Any player may pitch, at most, 2 innings per game (4 per week - Sunday through Saturday)
+• Pitching limits: Any player may pitch, at most, 2 innings per game (5 per week - Sunday through Saturday)

-• Automatic intentional walks are allowed (head coach should communicate to the umpire)
+• Automatic intentional walks are allowed by signaling four fingers to the umpire.
+There are no balks.

 Baserunning

-• Runners at 1st or 2nd base may attempt to steal on any legal pitch or on a play attempted on any runner.
+• Runners at 1st or 2nd base may attempt to steal after any pitch or on a play made on another runner.

-• A runner on 3rd base may attempt to advance home on a passed ball/wild pitch, any defensive play on another runner, or if the pitcher does not catch the ball thrown back from the catcher.
+• A runner on 3rd base may attempt to steal home on a passed ball, wild pitch, any defensive play on another runner, or if the pitcher does not catch the ball thrown back from the catcher.

 • Collision Avoidance Rule: Applies to any runner, at any base, where the fielder is in possession of the ball and is attempting to make a tag on the runner.
 In this instance, the runner must slide or attempt to avoid a collision with the fielder.
-If not, the runner is to be called out.
-All collisions should be avoided in every situation.
+If not, the runner is out.

 • All slides arriving at any base must be feet first.
 A player may dive back to a base hands first.